magiruuvelvet/jimaku-editor/doc/DOCUMENTATION.en.md

 subtitle renderer with first class Japanese language support.

-Many (all?) text-based subtitle formats, which are actually implemented in open-source media players don't support complex layouts.
+Many (all?) text-based subtitle formats, which are actually implemented in open-source media players don't support complex text layouts.
 They are limited to horizontal writing from left to right and top to bottom.
 This is a problem for Japanese subtitles, because you can't correctly display Furigana or make use of vertical writing from top to bottom and right to left.
 Having this